-Asklepieion, also known as Asclepeion, in Kos was an ancient Greek and Roman sacred centre of healing based on the teachings of Hippocrates.
+Asklepieion, also known as Asclepeion, in Kos, Greece, was an ancient Greek and Roman sacred centre of healing based on the teachings of Hippocrates.
+The ancient medical centre dates back to the early 3rd century BC, built in honour of the god of health and medicine – Asklepios.

 It seems that there has been a healing sanctuary at the site of Asklepieion since prehistory, but the main ruins today are those of later sanctuaries.
-The most significant was dedicated to Asklepios, who was a deity of health.
+The most significant was dedicated to Asklepios, a Greek deity of health, to whose temples people would flock for medical treatments.

-Over time, Asklepieion became increasingly popular and visitors would travels from far and wide to experience its healing properties.
+The temple combined spiritual healing with physical healing: a popular treatment included ‘temple sleep’, hoping to be visited by Asklepios himself in their dreams.
+Priests would interpret dreams, often advising bathing or the gymnasium.
+Over time, Asklepieion became increasingly popular and visitors would travel from far and wide to experience its healing properties.
 Thus, the sanctuary was expanded.

-Today, the pretty and relatively well-preserved ruins of Asklepieion are set over three levels and include several temples, some Roman baths, gateways and a banqueting hall.
+Today, the pretty and relatively well-preserved ruins of Asklepieion are set over 3 levels and include several temples, some Roman baths, gateways and a banqueting hall.
+Although damaged from several earthquakes, the first terrace is still enclosed by a portico with an open south side.
+The second terrace is the oldest part of the temple – the ruins of an altar from the 4th century BC, the sleep room and 2 smaller temples.

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.